brunoluiz/brunoluiz.github.io/content/blog/2026/jun/crossplane-providers/index.md

 ### Share logic between namespaced and cluster-scoped resources

 Crossplane V2 allows cluster and namespaced resources.
 If you support both, avoid duplicating reconciliation logic.
 The external API interactions (observe, create, update, delete) are usually identical regardless of scope.
-Share this logic across controllers and only introduce separate implementations when there is a real difference in behavior or a compatibility requirement.
+Share this logic across controllers and only introduce separate implementations when there is a real difference in behaviour or a compatibility requirement.
 This reduces maintenance overhead and keeps your provider easier to evolve and test.

 ## Start building a provider

 Hopefully you now have a good understanding of how providers work and are implemented.
 Start with the [Crossplane provider template](https://github.com/crossplane/provider-template), and use providers such as [`provider-opentofu`](https://github.com/upbound/provider-opentofu), [`provider-http`](https://github.com/crossplane-contrib/provider-http) and my own [crossplane-demo acme provider](https://github.com/brunoluiz/crossplane-demo/tree/main/provider-acme) for a working reference.

 If a vendor API makes idempotency, imports, or asynchronous operations awkward, document those constraints before writing the controller.
-They will shape the provider's API and reconciliation behavior more than its Go code will.
+They will shape the provider's API and reconciliation behaviour more than its Go code will.